athendd/Pega-Systems-Assignment/README.md

 6. Copy the link given in the terminal and type it into a web browser (like Google) and then put /docs after it before pressing enter

+## Instructions for Each Route

+### Get An Item

+1. Go down to Get Item route and press on down arrow to the left of it

+2. Press the Try it out button

+3. Then enter in ID (integer) in item_id box

+4. Then press the Execute button

+5. Scroll down to see the results

+### Update An Item

+1. Go down to Update Item route and press on down arrow to the left of it

+2. Press the Try it out button

+3. Then enter in ID (integer) in item_id box

+4. Then scroll down to Request body and enter the new values

+4. Then press the Execute button

+5. Scroll down to see the results

+### Delete An Item

+1. Go down to Delete Item route and press on down arrow to the left of it

+2. Press the Try it out button

+3. Then enter in ID (integer) in item_id box

+4. Then press the Execute button

+5. Scroll down to see the results

+### Create An Item

+1. Go down to Create Item route and press on down arrow to the left of it

+2. Press the Try it out button

+3. Then under Request body, enter values for new item

+4. Then press the Execute button

+5. Scroll down to see the results

+### Get All Items

+1. Go down to Get All Items route and press on down arrow to the left of it

+2. Press the Try it out button

+3. Optional: Enter an integer in page box and an integer in page_size box if oyu want to use pagination

+4. Then press the Execute button

+5. Scroll down to see the results